 The term ‘citizen’ was used in England from the Middle Ages to describe the inhabitant of a city or town, or the subject of a larger polity who possessed various rights and privileges.
 In 1275, the Statutes of Westminster granted ‘citieins e des Burgeys’ the right to collect ‘murage’, a toll for building and repairing city walls.
 This view of citizen status is seen in Henry VIII’s acknowledgment of the rights of ‘citizens and inhabitaunt of the seid Cities and Townes’, their status underlined by the fact that taxes would need to be collected from those ‘Citezens of Cities and Burgeys of boroughes and Townes’.
-However, early modern ideas of citizenship were heavily influenced by the recovery of the conceptual vocabulary of classical Greek and Roman ideas of civitas.
-The rediscovery of Aristotle’s Politics favoured the emergence of a humanist ideal of civic self-government, sustained by the citizen, an honest and virtuous politically educated individual who worked for the common good.
-Furthermore, the idea of civitas implied a social contract that bound together or excluded individuals from collective bodies or organisations such as guilds, corporations and cities.
+However, early modern ideas of citizenship were heavily influenced by the recovery of the conceptual vocabulary of classical Greek and Roman civitas.
+The rediscovery of Aristotle’s Politics favoured the emergence of a humanist ideal of civic self-government, sustained by the citizen as an honest, virtuous, politically-educated individual who worked for the common good.
+Furthermore, the idea of civitas implied a social contract that bound together or excluded individuals from collective bodies or organizations such as guilds, corporations and cities.

-The long established civic traditions that were associated with the great guilds that had governed commercial and city life during the middle ages also played a formative role in English conceptions of the citizen, and the associated concepts of civitas and citizenship.
-As Thomas Hobbes would write in 1642, ‘every City be a civill Person’ and within in the city ‘many Citizens, by the permission of the City, may joyne together in one Person, for the doing of certain things.’
-However, Hobbes would also note how the expansion of trade, urban life and England’s global presence over the sixteenth and seventeenth centuries complicated the traditional legal and social interpretations of such terms.
-According to Hobbes these groups of ‘civil persons’ could band together to make ‘companies of Merchants, and many other Convents’ but they were not a city themselves because ‘they have not submitted themselves to the will of the company simply, and in all things, but in certain things onely determined by the City.’
+The long-established civic traditions associated with the great guilds that had governed commercial and City life during the Middle Ages played a formative role in subsequent English conceptions of the citizen, civitas, and citizenship.
+Thus in 1642, Thomas Hobbes could argue that ‘every City be a civill Person’ and within the city ‘many Citizens, by the permission of the City, may joyne together in one Person, for the doing of certain thing’.
+However, Hobbes also noted how the expansion of trade, urban life and England’s global presence over the sixteenth and seventeenth centuries complicated the traditional legal and social interpretations of such terms.
+According to Hobbes, these groups of ‘civil persons’ could band together to make ‘companies of Merchants, and many other Convents’ but they were not a city themselves because ‘they have not submitted themselves to the will of the company simply, and in all things, but in certain things onely determined by the City’.
 Although these companies developed as quasi-independent authorities with their own jurisdictions and legal rights over the sixteenth and seventeenth centuries, they and their members remained ‘civill Persons subordinate to the City’ and state mechanisms of governance.
-Nevertheless, the figure of the citizen can be linked to the various forms of corporate communities that inhabited, governed and structured the developing English cosmopolitan cities.
+Nevertheless, the figure of the citizen can be linked to the various forms of corporate communities that inhabited, governed, and structured the developing English cosmopolitan cities.

-Even beyond its biblical application, citizenship – steeped in ideas of civic humanism – was, at least in theory, blind to national identity.
+Even beyond its biblical application, citizenship – steeped in ideas of civic humanism – was, in theory if not always in practice, blind to national identity.
 Its best-known expression is possibly Deriderius Erasmus’s often-quoted refusal of burghership of Zurich, where he describes himself as a ‘citizen of the world’, and hopeful of entry into the city of heaven.
-In economic and political domains, entry into guilds, companies, and other broader corporate entities, and the oath to the Crown that accompanied incorporation, equally challenged perceptions of nationality as an unchanging, singular characteristic, and ensured that individuals were legally viewed ‘no more [as] strangers and foreigners.’
-The early modern antiquarian John Stowe wrote, ‘the estate of London, in the persons of the Citizens’ was made up of ‘merchants, handicrafts men, and labourers,’ importantly noting that these citizens were ‘by birth for the most part a mixture of all countries.’
-Furthermore, he argued that it was in ‘the persons of the Citizens’ that London society was ‘so friendly interlaced’ and in doing so the people were ‘knit in league with the rest of the realme.’
+In economic and political domains, entry into guilds, companies, and broader corporate entities, and the oath to the Crown that accompanied incorporation, equally challenged perceptions of nationality as an unchanging, singular characteristic, and ensured that individuals were legally viewed ‘no more [as] strangers and foreigners’.
+The early modern antiquarian John Stow wrote that ‘the estate of London, in the persons of the Citizens’ was comprised of ‘merchants, handicrafts men, and labourers’, so that citizens were ‘by birth for the most part a mixture of all countries’.
+Furthermore, he argued, it was in ‘the persons of the Citizens’ that London society was ‘so friendly interlaced’, so that the people were ‘knit in league with the rest of the realme’.

-Whether born inside or outside of England, the idea of the citizen was ‘infused and enthused by Renaissance notions of public service, participation, and activity’ commonly associated with notions of urban and national civic advancement.
-It was believed that citizens, as active members of these organisations, would enrich both financially and culturally the ‘corporate stock’ of their cities, towns and nation.
-The Levantine merchant Sir Lewes Roberts connected the link between commerce is an essential duty of a ‘Patriot and Citizen...for his Traffick is seen to improve the Countries Commodities.’
+As active members of these organizations, citizens often proudly fashioned themselves according to Renaissance Italian ideals of ‘public service, participation, and activity’.
+This enabled them to seek their own preferment while also financially and culturally enriching the ‘corporate stock’ of their cities, towns, and nation.
+In 1637, the Levantine merchant Lewes Roberts connected commerce with patriotism.
+Civic participation was the essential duty of a ‘Patriot and Citizen...for his Traffick is seen to improve the Countries Commodities’.
 Trade and merchants, he asserted, ‘wonderfully inriched the City, and increased the power of the Citizens’.
-While merchants did not exclusively comprise of the citizen class, they were a significant group that consciously constructed their civic identity so much so that the seventeenth-century economist Nicholas Barbon described ‘Citizens estates’ as being in ‘Trade and Goods.’
-Barbon’s comments on the link between citizens and trade also highlights the complex connections that tied political citizenship to ideas rights of property.
+While merchants were not significantly comprised of the citizen class, they were a significant group that consciously constructed their identity to their trades, so much so that the late seventeenth-century economist Nicholas Barbon described ‘Citizens estates’ as ‘Trade and Goods’.

 The articulation of the complexities inherent in citizen identity left its mark on the English imagination on stage and print as well.
-In plays such as Robert Wilson’s Three Ladies of London (1584) and William Haughton’s Englishmen for my Money (1598), a mixture of English, foreign, and naturalised characters of foreign descent or ancestry engage in the transactions that make up the fabric of civic life in their contemporaneous London.
-The popular sub-genre of the ‘city comedy’ or ‘citizen comedy’ which playwrights such as Thomas Dekker, Thomas Middleton, Ben Jonson, Francis Beaumont, and others subsequently developed, often tread a thin line between the celebratory and the satiric, playing with the multiple claims on the citizen’s identity and loyalty.
-Similarly, from the early citizen romances and prose fiction of Robert Greene, Thomas Nashe, and others in the 1590s, to Francis Kirkman’s semi-autobiographic The Unlucky Citizen (1673), the citizen figure is regularly identified as a non-aristocratic member of the middling classes, whose ambivalent relationship with social hierarchy and trade as part of a developing ‘English’ identity is at once ridiculed and celebrated.
+In plays such as Robert Wilson’s Three Ladies of London (1584) and William Haughton’s Englishmen for my Money (1598), a mixture of English, foreign, and naturalized characters of foreign descent or ancestry engage in the transactions that make up the fabric of civic life in their contemporaneous London.
+The popular sub-genre of the ‘city comedy’ or ‘citizen comedy’ which playwrights such as Thomas Dekker, Thomas Middleton, Ben Jonson, Francis Beaumont, and others subsequently developed, often tread a thin line between the celebratory and the satiric, playing with multiple claims on the citizen’s identity and loyalty.
+Similarly, from the early citizen romances and prose fiction of Robert Greene, Thomas Nashe, and others in the 1590s, to Francis Kirkman’s semi-autobiographical The Unlucky Citizen (1673), the citizen figure is regularly identified as a non-aristocratic member of the middling classes, whose ambivalent relationship with social hierarchy, trade, and a developing ‘English’ identity is at once ridiculed and celebrated.

 Ideas surrounding the identity of the citizen in early modern England developed in response to the political, social and legal pressures that rapid commercial and urban expansion had on English society.
 As middling classes emerged, their position in English society, whether imagined, political or legal, was defined by their incorporation as citizens of England.
-The concept of the citizen became a civic identity that not only benefited the nation but was also a means of policing the entry of foreign entities and influences into the English urban and commercial space.
+The concept of the citizen became a civic identity that not only benefited the nation but was also a means of policing the entry of foreign entities and influencing urban and commercial spaces.
 By encouraging, forcing, or prohibiting foreign artisans and merchants from establishing their trades or from seeking apprenticeships and therefore entering civic life in a way that would enable them to offer their civic duties to the state, early modern authorities created a means to regulate foreign incorporation.
 These regulations were largely aimed at men, since men were responsible for the women in their households; but women also gained status by being the wife of a citizen, both through associations with civil virtue as well as the cosmopolitanism that came with living in cities and accessing new goods and spaces of consumption.
 Further, behind migrant labour and merchant activity were the hands and skills of women as well as men.
 The array of surviving material culture in middling households across England, from tapestries using Italian weaving techniques to silk dyes pioneered by Huguenot refugees in Spitalfields, testify to the entangled role played by foreign and domestic artisans and merchants on shaping the cultural life of corporations and civic participation.